M1ngiii/ds-practice-2025/docs/README.md

     E --> F
 ```

 A and B are concurrent (no edge between them).
-All others have explicit causal dependencies enforced via `threading.Event` gates in the orchestrator.
+All others have explicit causal dependencies enforced by TV's `ExecuteFlow` (threads + join) and the cross-service call chain (TV → FD → SG).

 ### VC Execution Trace

 **Diagram 2**: one valid execution, showing the vector clock value at each service after every event.
 VC format: `[TV, FD, SG]`.

-A and B both read `O.vc=[0,0,0]` before either completes.
-TV processes them sequentially under a lock; A wins the race in this trace.
+The orchestrator makes a single `TV.ExecuteFlow([0,0,0])` call.
+TV immediately does a merge-and-increment, then launches two concurrent threads.
+A and B race for TV's lock; A wins, then B, then C. Thread t2 sends TV's post-B VC to `FD.RunEventD`, then FD processes D concurrently with C running in TV.
+After both threads join, TV calls `FD.RunEventE` with the post-C VC.
+FD merges its post-D VC with the received post-C VC, then calls `SG.GenerateSuggestions`.
+The final VC `[4,2,1]` reflects 4 TV increments (ExecuteFlow, A, B, C), 2 FD increments (D, E), and 1 SG increment (F).

 ```mermaid
 sequenceDiagram